São Tomé and Príncipe entry requirements for Brazil passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your Brazilian passport needs to be valid for the entire time you plan to be in São Tomé and Príncipe.
-Airlines at departure check this before letting you board. | Required |
+| Valid passport Must be valid for the duration of your stay | Your passport needs to be valid for the entire period you plan to stay in São Tomé and Príncipe.
+Airlines check this at check-in, and immigration officers in São Tomé will deny boarding if your passport expires before you leave. | Required |

-| Return or onward ticket Proof of departure from São Tomé and Príncipe | Immigration officers routinely ask for a printed or digital onward ticket showing you leave within your visa-free period.
-Have a copy ready on your phone or paper. | Recommended |
+| Return or onward ticket Proof of departure from São Tomé and Príncipe | Immigration officers routinely ask for a printed or digital onward ticket showing you'll leave within your visa-free period.
+Without one, you may be refused entry at the airport in São Tomé. | Recommended |

-| Proof of funds Show you can support yourself during the stay | Have a bank statement or credit card showing you have enough money for your trip.
-Immigration may ask if you look underfunded. | Recommended |
+| Proof of funds Show you can support yourself during your stay | Carry a bank statement or credit card showing you have enough money for your trip.
+The amount isn't fixed, but having around $500–$1,000 USD equivalent covers most scenarios. | Recommended |

 What happens at the border